willydlw/fall2020avd/mpu6050/lesson9/README.md

 3. The orientation angles are dependent on the order in which the rotations are applied.

 There are six sequences for any physical rotation:

-1. R-xyz
+- R-xyz
-2. R-xzy
+- R-xzy
-3. R-zxy
+- R-zxy
-4. R-zyx
+- R-zyx
-5. R-yxz
+- R-yxz
-6. R-yzx
+- R-yzx
-Ti

 Different rotation sequences may result in the same orientation and produce different pitch andd roll angles.
 For consistency, we define a default sequence.
 The most common order is the aerospace sequence of yaw, pitch and roll rotation.

 4. Accelerometer sensors are insensitive to rotation about the earth's gravitational field vector.
-The equations for the roll and pitch angles therefore have mathematical instabilities when rotation axes happen to become aligned with gravity and point upwards or downwards.
+The equations for the roll and pitch angles therefore have mathematical instabilities when rotation axes happen to become aligned with gravity and point upwards or downwards.</br></br>

 ## Coordinate System Definition